 It's normal for babies to develop skin rashes from as early as a few days old, as their sensitive skin adapts to a different environment.
 Most rashes are harmless and go away on their own.

 However, if your baby has developed a rash and seems unwell, or if you're worried, see your GP to find the cause and any necessary treatment.
-It's especially important to be aware of the warning signs for meningitis.
+It's especially important to be aware of the symptoms of meningitis.

 This guide may give you a better idea of the cause of the rash, but don't use it to diagnose your baby's condition by yourself.
 Always see a GP for a proper diagnosis.